site24x7/plugins/linux_security_updates/bulk_deployment/ansible/site24x7_linux_security_updates_plugin_playbook/readme.md

 - Installs `pip3` if not found.
 - Installs `distro` Python package if not found.
 - Checks the presence of the `Site24x7` monitoring agent.
-- Creates directories `plugins/check_updates` under the `/opt/site24x7/monagent/temp` directory.
+- Creates directories `plugins/linux_security_updates` under the `/opt/site24x7/monagent/temp` directory.
-- Downloads the files [check_updates.py](https://raw.githubusercontent.com/site24x7/plugins/master/check_updates/check_updates.py) from the [plugins repository](https://github.com/site24x7/plugins/tree/master/check_updates)
+- Downloads the files [check_updates.py](https://raw.githubusercontent.com/site24x7/plugins/master/linux_security_updates/linux_security_updates.py) from the [plugins repository](https://github.com/site24x7/plugins/tree/master/linux_security_updates)
    with read, write, and execute permission.
-- Executes the `check_updates.py` file to check for a valid JSON output.
+- Executes the `linux_security_updates.py` file to check for a valid JSON output.
-- Finally, it moves the `check_updates` directory along with the `check_updates.py` files into the `/opt/site24x7/monagent/plugins` directory.
+- Finally, it moves the `linux_security_updates` directory along with the `linux_security_updates.py` files into the `/opt/site24x7/monagent/plugins` directory.

 ---